 Winners will be announced in our magazine, which is free to download.

 We have streamlined the submission and publication process to make it easier for everyone involved.
 You will always know if you were selected 1 month after the contest closes.
-If your work is selected for publication you will automatically be published in the magazine.
-If your work does not appear in the magazine you were not selected, and are free to submit the piece elsewhere.

 No. The official monthly theme/prompt will be announced on the first of every month.
 If you somehow caught wind of what it might be, do not start writing as it is subject to change until announced.